 Why am I emphasizing synthesis?

-It does not neutralize the vitamin K dependent factors that are in circulation.
+it does not utilize the vitamin K dependent factors that are in circulation.

 So what does that mean?
 Give me a second.

-Warfarin works by inhibiting the gamma carboxylation or disrupting gamma carboxylation.
+Warfarin works by inhibiting the gamma carboxylation, disrupting gamma carboxylation.

 It does so by then inhibiting an enzyme called epoxide reductase.

-Once you've understood that, then where does warfarin work?
+in that particular patient, is that clear?
+Once you've understood that then, where does warfarin work?

-or these vitamin K dependent factors, how many times have we discussed these?
+Or these Vitamin K dependent factors, how many times have we discussed this?